grafana/grafana-bench/docs/index.md

 2. Massaging the test output into a standardized log format
 3. Shipping the logs to a Loki instance
 4. Dashboarding the results
-4. Optionally performing slack alerts based on CodeOwners file
+4. Optionally sending slack alerts based on CodeOwners file on the test suite

 ## **Bench is under active development.**